 Students who have satisfactory academic records and are in need of aid may qualify for financial assistance.
 Although the primary responsibility for financing an education remains with students and families, McDowell Technical Community College participates in several programs designed to supplement individual and family contributions.
-Financial aid may consist of grants, scholarships, campus employment, student loans or any combination of these as determined by the policies of the Financial Aid Office.
+Financial aid may consist of grants, scholarships, campus employment, or any combination of these as determined by the policies of the Financial Aid Office.

 McDowell Technical Community College School Code 008085